hepix-virtualisation/vmcatcher/README.md

 While it does check the authenticity of the message using X509, at the moment the authenticity of the host is unchecked.
-For the programmability it would be far simpler to use x509 certificates to check the host server.
+For the ease of programing it would be far simpler to use x509 certificates to check the host server.
 In terms of deployment it would be far easier just to check any host key mechanism, as this is sufficient.